thomas-k-cameron/my-mbo-analysis-book/src/extra-research/result.md

 Also, you should've been able to have a better chance of success if you were able to trade this before the time decay took away the option's value.

+Another think comes up to my mind is a butterfly spread.

 ## Future Direction

 I think, with enough time, you can create a sophisticated model that allows you to make money off arbitrage trading.
 Things that I need to figure out is,
 - SOFR vs Fed Traget: How much do SOFR deviate from Fed Target?
+- Better model for calculating theoretical price of SOFR futures
+-
 - What are the tail risks of trading SOFR?

 Since there are many products like Euro Dollars and T bills which collarates with rates, I think this is an interesting field to look into.